bellonemauro/Labonatip2.0/README.md

 # LAB-ON-A-TIP 2.0

+IMPORTANT: This software is still under development !!!
+There is no release yet, bugs may be everywhere !!!

 The Lab-on-a-tip is a software that enables facile configuration and use of the Fluicell <a href="http://fluicell.com/thebiopensystem/">BioPen</a> system.
 The cross-platform BioPen software allows independent control of each pressure line and solution delivery.